XSEDE/ipf/docs/INSTALL.md

 on a periodic basis, and are typically copied into the system /etc/init.d directory as part of the installation process.

-### Detailed IPF design documentation
-The detailed IPF design documentation can be found at [https://info.xsede.org/info/restful-api-design](https://info.xsede.org/info/restful-api-design).

 ### Which workflows should I configure and run?
 The following workflows are recommended for the listed scenarios.
-These recommendations are under review and may be revised in the future.

-Software Module workflow: all Level 1, 2 and 3*SPs that offer *login and batch computing
+Software Module workflow: all Level 1, 2 and 3 *SPs that offer login and batch computing*

-Network Accessible Services workflow: all Level 1, 2, and 3*SPs that operate *login or GridFTP services
+Network Accessible Services workflow: all Level 1, 2, and 3 *SPs that operate OpenSSH or GridFTP services*

-Batch System workflow (compute workflow): all Level 1, 2, and 3*SPs that offer *batch computing
+Batch System workflow (compute workflow): all Level 1, 2, and 3 *SPs that offer batch computing*

-Batch Scheduler Job Event workflow (activity workflow): all Level 1 and 2 *SPs that offer *XSEDE allocated batch computing
+Batch Scheduler Job Event workflow (activity workflow): all Level 1 and 2 *SPs that offer XSEDE allocated batch computing*

 ## Pre-requisites

 ### Software Modules workflow requirements
-- The module files must be readable.
+- The module or Lmod files must be readable.

-### Network Accessible Services workflow requirements
+### Network Services workflow requirements
-- The service definition files must be readable, and in a (flat) services directory.
+- The service definition files must be readable, and in a single directory.
-See section:  Configuring Service Files

 ### Batch System workflow requirements
-- The command line programs of your batch scheduler must be executable.
+- The command line programs for your batch scheduler must be executable.

 ### Batch Scheduler Job Events workflow requirements
 - The batch scheduler log file or directory must be readable on the server where IPF is running and by the user running IPF.